501st Infantry Regiment: World War II

 1st Battalion, 501st Parachute Infantry Regiment, however, was dropped some 5 mi east of its planned drop zone.
 In spite of this, the four bridges in Veghel were captured intact.
 Then began the really difficult part of the operation, keeping open the highway over which 2nd Army must pass to reach the British 1st Airborne Division, which was fighting for its life at the northern end of the airborne corridor.
 The fatal flaw in the plan became more evident each day as the forces proved too few to both keep open the key highway and also fight on to a linkup with the British Airborne across the Rhine.
 The 1st Airborne Division paid the full price for this flaw as they went down fighting against overwhelming odds; less than two thousand men escaped death or capture.

 The 501st, with the rest of the division, moved from initial objective areas to positions on "the island" between the Waal and Rhine Rivers; it became clear that they would not be withdrawn from the Netherlands after a few days, as they had been told; their manpower was too much needed by the hard-pressed British.
 The prolonged fighting on "the island" was anything but the way to use an airborne unit.
 After the initial hard fighting it became a static war of patrolling and attrition, principally by artillery and mortars.
 One such mortar attack, near Heteren, on 8 October 1944, fatally wounded Colonel Johnson.
 As he was being evacuated, his last words to LTC Ewell were, "Take care of my boys."

-The unit suffered 661 casualties, of which Colonel Johnson was the best-known loss.
+The unit suffered 661 casualties.
 LTC Julian Ewell, a graduate of West Point, succeeded COL Johnson.
 Much less an extrovert than Johnson, he more than made up for any lack of "flash and dash" with a keen mind, tactical prescience and all around professional competence.

 After 72 days of combat in the Netherlands the division returned to a new staging area in Mourmelon, France, for what everyone thought would be a long, well-deserved rest.
 Accordingly, many men were on leave or pass, the Division Commander was in the United States, the Assistant Division Commander was in England (leaving the Artillery Commander, General McAuliffe, in command), and there still were major shortages of equipment and supplies that had not been replaced after the Netherlands.